 House Republicans' budget uses $197 million to pay off the state's long-term debts, puts $300 million in the state's tuition reserve account in case education funding cash dries up, and speeds up Indiana's current nine-year phase-out of the inheritance tax.

-"These paid advertisements are completely erroneous, and we really haven't seen an outpouring of folks, even with erroneous information, saying that they'd rather have this at this point as well," Bosma said.
+advertisements are completely erroneous, and we really haven't seen an outpouring of folks, even with erroneous information, saying that they'd rather have this at this point as well," Bosma said.

 "Wow – if I'm a RINO, I think we're all in trouble.
 I'm a pro-life, pro-tax cut, conservative budgeter, and I'm happy where I am," Bosma said.
 "Labels don't matter much – particularly labels from folks that don't live around here."